 Recommended tire pressure for Ram 1500 Classic is determined by the manufacturer based on its characteristics and original equipment tire sizes.
 You can find Ram 1500 Classic recommended tire pressure in owner's manual or on a tire placard on the side of driver's door or door jam.
 Ram 1500 Classic tire inflation will be listed in psi (pounds per square inch), bar or kPa (kilopascals).
 Keep in mind that tire inflation listed on tire sidewall is the maximum air pressure the tire can hold to carry its maximum load, and not necessarily the recommended tire pressure for Ram 1500 Classic.
-Your Ram 1500 Classic may also have different recommended tire pressure settings for front and rear tires, especially if equipped with staggered tires.
+Ram 1500 Classic may have different recommended tire pressure settings for front and rear tires, especially if equipped with staggered tires.

-If you replace Ram 1500 Classic original equipment tires and switch to different tire size, make sure to follow guidelines for the application of load and inflation tables to find proper tire pressure for new tires.
+If you replace Ram 1500 Classic original equipment tires with optional or plus tire sizes, make sure to follow guidelines on how to apply tire load inflation tables when replacing Ram 1500 Classic tires to find proper tire pressure for new tires.
 Always refer to the Ram 1500 Classic owner’s manual for any specific safety advice regarding the application of replacement tires.